A8neyestani/Paint_in_the_Air/README.md

 ## Run the main script
 python main.py

-##Usage
+## Usage
-1- Run the application.
+- Run the application.
-2- Show your hand in front of the webcam.
+- Show your hand in front of the webcam.
-3- Use the interactive palettes to select colors or the eraser.
+- Use the interactive palettes to select colors or the eraser.
-4- Start drawing with your finger!
+- Start drawing with your finger!

-#Contributing
+# Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-#Author Information:
+# Author Information:
 - Name: Arman Neyestani
 - GitHub: A8neyestani
 - Email: A8neyestani@protonmail.com